 Immediately to the left of "Main thread" in the detail view is a disclosure arrow.
 You can click that to open up all the top-level calls made on the Main Thread, which will just be "Start", which in turn has its own calls under its own arrow.
-You can if you want hold down Alt and click on these arrows, which causes all the children (and their children's children) to be opened up, but that gets messy!
+You can if you want hold down Option and click on these arrows, which causes all the children (and their children's children) to be opened up, but that gets messy.

 In the picture below you can see the bottom half of Instruments after running a time profile.
 The pane on the right is showing the heaviest stack trace, and on the left you can see all the threads that were executing as well as what they were doing.

 If you scroll down to the bottom, you'll see it's probably all around either in the table view’s